 Take a break from books to retell the Christmas story with vivid felt story pieces from Betty Lukens.
 These pre-cut felt story sets are ready to use immediately!
 Tell and retell the birth of Christ from various perspectives.
 Sometimes I focus on Mary and Joseph, sometimes on the shepherds… Kids can place the pictures onto the felt storyboard themselves.

-Here’s 4 more ways to share the Christmas story with your kids.
+Here’s 4 creates ways to tell the Christmas story with your kids.

 Go to a Christmas Concert